PRESENTING a STUNNING 19C Middle Eastern Damascene Charger of large proportions.

 Provenance: From a Private Dallas Collection.

-Condition: Near Mint.
+Condition: Very good original condition.
 One or 2 blemishes to the brass as one would expect with age.

 Dimensions: Diameter of 30″ and 1.5″ Deep.